markhuot/craftql/README.md

 <hr>

-**NOTE:** This software is in beta and while querying the database works quite well it has not been thoroughly tested.
-Use at your own risk.

-**P.P.S**, this plugin may or may not become a paid add-on when the Craft Plugin store becomes available. <strike>Buyer</strike> Downloader beware.
+**Note:**, this plugin may or may not become a paid add-on when the Craft Plugin store becomes available. <strike>Buyer</strike> Downloader beware.

 <hr>